ORJournal/2024.1069/README.md

 $ python -m pip install ortools
 ```

+A valid license is required to use Gurobi.
+See [here](https://www.gurobi.com/academia/academic-program-and-licenses/) for an academic license.

 ## Benchmarking
 The repository includes scripts to download and prepare benchmark datasets required for numerical experiments.
 Refer to the detailed instructions in the `./benchmark` directory for setting up the datasets.

-## Running the Experiments
+## Running Experiments

 The following commands assume the repository's root directory as the working directory.
+The scripts are located in the `./scripts` folder, the source code for the algorithms and methods developed in the paper are located in the `./src` folder.

 ### Run All Instances

-To run all instances across solvers, use the script:
+To run all instances across solvers and summarize results, use the script:
 ```shell
 $ ./scripts/run_all.sh \
 MIPLIB_INSTANCE_DIR \